-Syntax --replace libraryfile objectfile1 ... objectfileN

--r libraryfile objectfile1 ... objectfileN
+--replace libraryfile objectfile1 ... objectfileN -r libraryfile objectfile1 ... objectfileN

-objectfile1 . . .
-The object file(s) that the command operates on.
-The arguments objectfileN can also be archive files, in which case each member in the archive file is processed as if specified separately.

-See also Rules for specifying a filename or directory as parameters, page 260 existing library.
+Parameters libraryfile The library file that the command operates on. objectfile1 objectfileN The object file(s) that the command operates on.
+The arguments can also be archive files, in which case each member in the archive file is processed as if specified separately.
+See also Rules for s pecifying a filename or directory as parameters, page 238 For use with iarchive Description Use this command to replace or add object files (modules) and/or archive files to an existing library.
 The modules specified on the command line either replace existing modules in the library-if they have the same name-or are appended to the library.

-Description Use this command to replace or add object files (modules) and/or archive files to an symbol_prefix The prefix of symbols created by this option.
+IIË This option is not a vailable in the IDE.